4 Ethical Hacking Certifications to Boost Your Career

 If you’re interested in penetration testing, a task within the umbrella of ethical hacking, then the GPEN certification could be a good fit.
 Earning your GPEN demonstrates your ability to perform penetration tests with the latest techniques and methodologies.
 Topics covered include test planning, scoping, and recon; scanning and exploitation; password attacks; and web application pen testing.

-Requirements: There are no prerequisites for taking the GPEN exam.
+Requirements: You don’t have any prerequisites for taking the GPEN exam.

 Cost: $1,699

 Tip for passing the exam: Take advantage of the two practice tests included when you register for the exam.
-These tests are designed to simulate the actual exam environment.
+They design these tests to simulate the actual exam environment.
 This can help you know what to expect and assess areas that might need more study.

 Read more: How to Become a Penetration Tester